sousakak/WikivoyageModules/vCard/README.md

 In 2023, we Japanese community decided to replace Listing templates to vCard, which is a new version that is fully compatible.
 You can see the local discussion at the [project chat](https://w.wiki/89x5), and here is the code storage of files of vCard and related ones.
 This also includes modules' documentation pages and some of JavaScript linked to vCard.

 ## Progress
 There are many tasks, such as translations, localizations, and so on.
-The original page of the alteration is as follows (*t*: translation; *l*: localization):
+The original page of the alteration is as follows (*t*: translation; *l*: customization):

 - [ ] core *t*, *l*
   - [x] [Module:VCard/Cards](core/Cards.lua) ~~*t*~~